REGENERATION

 A SUMMARY OF KEY REGENERATION PROJECTS ACROSS DUDLEY BOROUGH

-Local residents and businesses were asked for feedback on these planned works as part of a formal public consultation and where possible and appropriate the designs have been updated to reflect the feedback received.
+Local residents and businesses were asked for feedback on these planned works as part of a formal public consultation and where possible and appropriate the designs were updated to reflect the feedback received.

 The works programme